failsafe-go/failsafe-go.dev/index.md

 # Overview

 Failsafe-go is a library for building fault tolerant Go applications.
-It has a concise API for handling everyday use cases and the flexibility to handle everything else.
-Failsafe-go works by wrapping executable logic with one or more resilience [policies], which can be combined and [composed][policy-composition] as needed.
+It works by wrapping executable logic with one or more resilience [policies], which can be combined and [composed][policy-composition] as needed.
+It has a concise API for handling common use cases and the flexibility to handle everything else.

-## Setup

-Add the latest [Failsafe-go release][releases] to your project.

 ## Getting Started